Four Star Television: A powerhouse Hollywood launching pad

 The studio was successful in the late 1950s as a result of the success of its programs.
 Four Star also helped bring some prominent names in television and movies to public attention including David Janssen, Steve McQueen, Robert Culp, Chuck Connors, Mary Tyler Moore, Linda Evans, Jeannie Carson, Lee Majors, The Smothers Brothers, Aaron Spelling, Dick Powell, David Niven, Joel McCrea, Charles Boyer, Ida Lupino, Richard Long, Peter Breck and Sam Peckinpah.
 The studio was well known as being sympathetic to creative staff.
 Powell often battled with network executives on behalf of writers, directors, and actors.
+They even had a partnership with game show duo Merrill Heatter and Bob Quigley, who owned Heatter-Quigley Productions, and had an ownership stake in Marterto Productions, in 1961.

-Dick Powell's death, Aaron Spelling's exit
+Dick Powell's death, Aaron Spelling and Heatter-Quigley's exit

 On January 2, 1963, a day after his last appearance on his program The Dick Powell Show aired, Dick Powell died of stomach cancer.
 The stomach cancer was likely a result of having directed Howard Hughes's The Conqueror, amidst dust clouds of atomic test radiation in Utah.
 Out of a cast and crew of 220 people, 91 contracted various forms of organ cancers by 1981, including stars John Wayne, Susan Hayward and Agnes Moorehead.

 An ad executive named Thomas McDermott was brought in to run the studio for Niven, Boyer, and Powell's family.
 But without Powell's vision, the studio went into a period of decline.
 Within two years after Powell's death, Four Star had decreased to only five programs on the air.
 After another two years, all but one had gone off the air; The Big Valley was the only show left.
 Aaron Spelling began his career at Four Star Television as a staff writer and after a number of hits began producing television shows for Four Star.
 Spelling left the studio in 1966 to form his own production company with Danny Thomas, Thomas-Spelling Productions.
+Similarity, Merrill Heatter and Bob Quigley, who started associating with Four Star in 1961, had split to form an independent production firm in 1966, which the Heatter-Quigley company was sold to Filmways in 1969.

 For a brief time, Four Star Television owned Valiant Records, but sold the label to Warner Bros.
 Records in 1966, shortly after pop group The Association released their first records for the label.
 Early copies of the album And Then...
 Along Comes the Association show the Four Star disclaimer blacked out at the bottom of the label.